 1. Open Settings app from the Start Menu or by pressing the keyboard shortcut

 3. On the right panel, scroll and you will see the Windows version number next to "Version" under Windows Specifications section.

 Find Windows 10 Version Number from Registry Editor

 You can also see the Windows 10 version number from Windows Registry Editor.
-The method is not that user-friendly, but it one of the ways if you ever need.
+The method is not that user-friendly, but still gets the job done when needed.

 1. First, search for "regedit" in the start menu and press Enter to open Windows Registry.

 2. In the Windows Registry Editor, go to the following location by copying and pasting it in the address bar.

 3. Once you are, you can see the version number of the right panel next to the value "ReleaseId."

 That's about it.
 It is that simple to find which Windows 10 version you are using.